What fintech means today as it continues to evolve.

 Fintech is any use of technology in financial services to develop or improve products and services.
 While this definition can be applied all the way back to the introduction of the first ATM in the late 1960s, fintech really became a term applied to the rapid redesign of financial services following the GFC in 2007/08.
 From this point, we have seen new technology being used to introduce a raft of new banking and lending products that are increasingly becoming faster, cheaper and more accessible.

-What are some examples of fintech?
+What are some examples of fintech in Australia?

 There are a number of different types of "fintech" products, which include new products as well as improvements of existing products.
 Fintech products can include, but are not limited to, any of the following:

 - Robo advice.
 These are essentially automated investment platforms that leverage Artificial Intelligence (AI) and machine learning.
 Robo advisors typically help you manage an investment profile of exchange traded funds (ETFs) that are based on your chosen investment amount, risk appetite and investment goals.
+Robo advisors available in Australia include Six Park and Raiz.

 - Digital banks.
 Also called challenger banks and neobanks, these are new banks that are typically only accessed from your smartphone.
 They are built using new technology and offer smart features such as spending insights and analysis, multi-currency support, smart saving features, cashback and security features.
+There are a number of digital banks launching accounts and products in Australia including Up Bank, Xinja and Revolut.

 - Cryptocurrency.
 Cryptocurrencies are currencies that only exist digitally and can be transferred securely.
 Unlike traditional currencies, they aren't government regulated and are instead produced by a public network.
 As of November 2018, there were over 2,500 cryptocurrencies in the world.